paritytech/polkadot-sdk/templates/minimal/README.md

 🧑‍🔧 You can also find the source code and instructions for hosting your own instance in the [`polkadot-js/apps`](https://github.com/polkadot-js/apps) repository.

-## Template Structure

-A Polkadot SDK based project such as this one consists of:

-- 💿 a [Node](./node/README.md) - the binary application.
-- 🧮 the [Runtime](./runtime/README.md) - the core logic of the blockchain.
-- 🎨 the [Pallets](./pallets/README.md) - from which the runtime is constructed.

 ## Contributing